Sewer Camera 10DX1 Solves Hidden Blockage | Wheeled Drain Camera Test

 - Built-in DVR with distance counter and timestamp overlay.

-- Full-size reel with 264 ft × 7 mm fiberglass push cable, suitable for inspecting 3" – 10" pipes.
+- Full-size reel with 264 ft × 7 mm fiberglass push cable, ideal for inspecting 3"–10" pipes.

 - Built-in 512 Hz transmitter for quick and accurate camera locating.